PASTAplus/PEP/peps/pep-9.md

 Use case:

-1. A client sends a rule identifier and ACR to the *authorization service*.
+1. A client sends a resource key, principal, and new permission to the *authorization service*.
 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
 3. The *authorization service* verifies that the requesting principal is authorized to access the ACR, if the ACR exists.
 4. The *authorization service* updates the ACR.
 5. The *authorization service* returns a success message and the permission identifier to the client.

 ```
-PUT: /auth/v1/rule/<key>/<principal>
+PUT: /auth/v1/rule/<resource_key>/<principal>

 updateRule(resource_key, principal, permission)
     resource_key: the unique resource key of the resource